Kalanguya people

 The Kalanguya (also sometimes called the Ikalahan) are an Austronesian ethnic group most closely associated with the Philippines' Cordillera Administrative Region, but who also live in the provinces of Nueva Vizcaya, Nueva Ecija, and Pangasinan.
 While this area spans Region I, the Cordillera Administrative Region, and Region II, it represents a largely geographically contiguous area.
 Initially thought by some researchers as a subgroup of the Ifugao people, extensive studies have now shown that the Kalanguya are distinct from the Ifugao.

 Names

 The term "Kallahan" sometimes also means the Kalanguya people's native language.
-The Kalanguya population in Nueva Vizcaya has also been identified in anthropological literature as "Ikal-lahan".
-Those who live in Tinoc and Buguias call themselves Kalangoya.
-Those who live in Nueva Vizcaya and Quirino call themselves Ikalahans.
-In the past this ethnolinguistic group was known as Kalanggutan, Keley'I, Mandek'ey, Yatukka, or Kalangoya.
+Himes (1998) determined the dialectal groups of the Kalanguya people as well as the preferred endonym of each Kalanguya dialectal groups and their places.